 Closeness and connection intensified as Sherri and Jason stopped trying to resolve Sherri’s perpetual problem of loneliness and Jason’s perpetual focus on success in his work life.
 Instead, Sherri learned to talk of how occasional waves of sadness would come over her when Jason was so busy with his work, and Jason hesitantly began to speak about his sense of inadequacy and fear of failure related to work.

-Sherri reports that “we still have problems in these areas, I guess we always will, but if we can get to talking about what’s really going on for us inside, we both feel better.”
+Sherri reports that “we still have problems in these areas, I guess we always will, but if we can get to talking about what’s really going on for us deep inside, and when we’re both emotionally accessible to each other, we both feel better.”

 Jason reports that their busy lives still leave them sometimes too tired for sex, but “there’s more of it then there used to be and besides as long as I remember to stay interested in Sherri’s life Sherri is warm and engaged in sex and not cold and distant.”